 “Jihun-ah, come here,” grandmother called from her room.

 Jihun opened the sliding door (they were living in an old, small traditional house) and sat down before his grandmother, waiting till she stop preparing the tea.
 He drank it and after he put down the cup, he got nervous.
 Always, when grandma was preparing a tea, there was something serious to discuss.
 For a second he thought that she knew where he was and found out that he was beating up people.

-It turned out that he was half right.
+It turned out that he was partly right.